dogweather/forkful/content/en/typescript/data-formats-and-serialization/working-with-json.md

 weight: 38
 ---

-## What & Why?

-Working with JSON (JavaScript Object Notation) involves parsing JSON data to and from a usable format in TypeScript.
-Programmers do this to manipulate, store, or transmit structured data easily, as JSON is lightweight, text-based, and easily readable by humans and machines alike.

 ## How to:

 ### Parsing JSON to a TypeScript Object
 To convert a JSON string to a TypeScript object, you use the `JSON.parse()` method.
 This is useful when receiving JSON data from a web server or reading a JSON file.